 Minimally Invasive Lumbar Fusion

-Lumbar Fusion Surgery is a surgical procedure lumbar spinal fusion is surgery to join, or fuse, two or more vertebrae in the lower back.
-The surgeon makes a small incision in the lower back, through the muscles.
+Lumbar fusion surgery, also known as lumbar spinal stenosis surgery, is a minimally invasive back surgery used to join, or fuse, two or more vertebrae in the lower back.
+The surgeon makes a small incision in the lower back, through the muscles, and offers crucial support where it’s needed most.
+The careful procedure is used to relieve pressure between two vertebrae which was most likely caused by some kind of degeneration of surrounding cartilage.
 Often, screws are placed into the vertebral bodies and connected with rods.
-This helps to stabilize the spine.
+This helps to stabilize the spine and can prevent chronic pain or other disorders from developing or worsening.

 Conditions Treated with Lumbar Fusion Surgery